 Groups considering the Church as a venue for speech and drama should discuss the acoustics with the venue directly before confirming a booking.

-Accessibility: Access via a wheelchair ramp or steps.
+Accessibility: Access via a wheelchair ramp or steps by the Market Place entrance and level access from Chapel Street.
 Induction loop system.

-PLEASE NOTE that no bookings can be taken for the duration of the Buxton funfair 6th-10th July 2022 inclusive.
+PLEASE NOTE that no bookings can be taken for the duration of the Buxton funfair 9th -13th July 2025 inclusive.

-Toilets: An accessible toilet is on this floor.
+Toilets: An accessible toilet and baby change is on this floor.

 Parking: There is pay and display parking adjacent to the church except during the week of the fair.
 Performers may be able to park on church property by arrangement.